krishnasrujan/Leaf-Disease-Prediction/README.md

  Trained it in custome built model, VGG16, VGG19, Inception V3.
 Achived best results using VGG16 model with 98% training accuracy and 92.3% validatioon accuracy.

+ Note : Leaky relu and relu are performing very poor on this dataset so used sigmoid actuvation function for hidden layers.

  # Custom Model
   Model Summary